Virtualization-projects/panamax-ui-wiki/Troubleshooting-and-Known-Issues.md

+Common issues will be updated below as they are discovered.
+If you don't find an answer you might try searching or posting on the [panamax_io Google group](https://groups.google.com/forum/#!forum/panamax_io).

 # Installation and Setup
-Common issues as discovered will be updated below.
-If you don't find an answer you might try searching or posting on the [panamax_io Google group](https://groups.google.com/forum/#!forum/panamax_io).

 ## Known Issues

 ##### Panamax installer requires write permissions on the home folder
 Panamax needs write access to the `/Users/username` folder otherwise the Panamax installer will fail.
 Panamax and Vagrant store its configuration in this folder at `~/.panamax` and `~/.panamax/.vagrant`, so it should be writable.